Every Young Person is Prepared

 - Weequahic High School

-Voices of the Jobs for America's Graduates Program.
+Employer engagement is a critical component of the Jobs for America’s Graduates New Jersey initiative.